Near Brandy Station in Culpeper County, Virginia — The American South (Mid-Atlantic)

 Erected 1995 by Department of Historic Resources.
 (Marker Number F-11.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is June 9, 1863.

 Location.
 38° 30.467′ N, 77° 52.383′ W. Marker is near Brandy Station, Virginia, in Culpeper County.
-Marker is on James Madison Highway (U.S. 15/29) south of Berry Hill Road, on the right when traveling south.
+It is on James Madison Highway (U.S. 15/29) south of Berry Hill Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Brandy Station VA 22714, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Battle of Brandy Station (approx. 0.3 miles away); a different marker also named Battle of Brandy Station (approx. 0.3 miles away); a different marker also named Battle of Brandy Station (approx. 0.3 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away); George C. Hupp (approx. 0.4 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Battle of Brandy Station (approx. 0.3 miles away); a different marker also named Battle of Brandy Station (approx. 0.3 miles away); a different marker also named Battle of Brandy Station (approx. 0.3 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away); George C. Hupp (approx. 0.4 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away); a different marker also named Battle of Brandy Station (approx. 0.4 miles away).
 Touch for a list and map of all markers in Brandy Station.

 More about this marker.
 This marker replaced two previous markers with the same number and title.
 The first read, "This was the scene of many cavalry actions.
 A great cavalry battle took place here, on June 9, 1863, between Stuart, screening Lee's move to Gettysburg, and the cavalry of Hooker's army."
 The second read, "In this vicinity was fought one of the greatest Cavalry Battles of the Civil War.
 On June 9, 1863 Union forces under Pleasonton attacked Stuart, who was screening Lee's Northward movement toward Pennsylvania.
 After heavy fighting Pleasonton withdrew."